Pranav-coder-yes/amfoss-tasks/README.md

  ![image](https://github.com/user-attachments/assets/0493905d-4465-4bc2-89c8-6b3e5bfa0204)
 ---

-# Why should we choose you?
+# Why should you choose me?

 ###  I like to contribute to the community and share my knowledge and experience with them.I like to learn new things about open source.

 ---

-# How do you intend to contribute back to the club?
+# How I intend to contribute back to the club?

 ### By teaching others and sharing my knowledge.

 ---

-# What are your fields of interest, and how do you plan on working on them?
+# What are my fields of interest, and how I plan on working on them?

-###   Web designing is my passion,I have started learning CSS,javascript and HTML for it.
+###   Web designing is my passion,I have started learning CSS,javascript and HTML for it and am gonna start by gathering information about it.

 ---